Toll-free telephone numbers in the North American Numbering Plan: Operator handling

 In the United States, both interexchange carriers (IXCs) such as Sprint, AT&T Inc., and Verizon, and Local Exchange Carriers (LECs) such as Verizon and AT&T offer toll-free services.
 The way that a toll-free number is handled depends on whether it is a domestic or an interexchange call.
 Most countries are divided into regions called exchanges, and within each exchange a local telephone company handles all phone services.
 Intraexchange calls, which do not leave the individual region, would be managed by the individual local telephone company.
 Calls that cross U.S. LATA boundaries, or originate in one country and terminate in another, are referred to as inter-exchange calls.

 The format of the toll-free number is called a non-geographic number, in contrast to telephone numbers associated with households that are geographic.
 (Since the advent of cell phones and voice over IP, households can have any area code in the U.S., but it is still geographic in the sense that calls from that area code are considered local, but the recipient can be physically anywhere).
 In the latter case, it is possible to determine an approximate location of the caller from the area code (e.g. New York or London).
 In contrast, toll-free numbers could be physically located anywhere in the world.

-When a toll-free number is dialed, the phone company must determine where the actual physical destination is, which is achieved by using the intelligent network capabilities embedded into the network.
+When a toll-free number is dialed, the telephone company determines where the actual physical destination is, which is achieved by using the intelligent network capabilities embedded into the network.

 In the simplest case, the toll-free number is translated into a regular geographic number, which is then routed by the telephone exchange in the normal way.
 More complicated cases may apply special routing rules in addition such as Time of Day routing.

 Toll-free numbers are normally specific to each country.
 Canadian numbers are an exception as they are drawn from the same SMS / 800 pool as other North American Numbering Plan countries; the +800 Universal International Freephone Number is an exception as these work from multiple country codes.

 The arbitrary distinctions between Local Exchange Carrier / Interexchange carrier, intrastate / interstate and the LATA structure are artificial U.S. regulatory constructs which do not have direct parallels in Canada or any other nation.